Human trafficking and modern slavery

-Working with the Human Trafficking Foundation, the Anti-Trafficking Monitoring Group, and Anti Trafficking and Labour Exploitation Unit (ATLEU), in 2018 we developed ten core principles (PDF).
+In 2018, we worked with the Human Trafficking Foundation, the Anti-Trafficking Monitoring Group and Anti Trafficking and Labour Exploitation Unit (ATLEU) and developed ten core principles (PDF).
 Based on what we learned from the Your Space project, they are central in supporting people in the first stages of recovery from exploitation.